-The Outdoor Aquatic Center (OAC) opens mid-April and closes in mid-October.
+The Outdoor Aquatic Center (OAC) opens on Maryland Day (April) and closes in mid-October.

-There are certain dyes in non-regulation materials that may bleed, and certain fibers in non-regulation materials may not interact well with the filtration system.
+The Health Code states that swim suits must be worn when participating in swim activities in public pools.
+There are also certain dyes in non-regulation materials that may bleed, and certain fibers in non-regulation materials may not interact well with the filtration system.
 Some T-shirts may hinder a swimmer's ability in the water.
 T-shirts worn with no undergarments may be offensive to other patrons.

 Certain additional restrictions apply to dependent members and guests under 18 years of age using indoor and outdoor aquatic facilities.

 Children under 16 years of age must be accompanied, and directly supervised by an adult parent/guardian at all times on the pool deck or in the water.
 If the child can swim, the adult parent/ guardian must be at the poolside.
 If the child cannot swim, the adult parent/guardian must be in the water at arms length.

 Children and youth are permitted to participate in activities in deep water, provided they can swim adequately.
 Individuals of any age who appear to lack adequate swimming skills may be required, by a lifeguard, to pass the following skills test to enter a deep water pool: Swim successfully for 25 yards without stopping, and tread water for one minute.